seapoe1809/DarnaVersion1/README.md

 # Darna
-##DARNA Health Intent v1.0- An open source intiative
+##DARNA Healthy Intent v1.0- An open source intiative - self custody of your health data
 ##feel free to contribute

 What is this project?
 ======================
-Darn the US health system!
+Darn the siloed health system!!
 This project is an open-source software that helps you store your health data that is currently saved in different places like electronic health records, fitness apps, and wearable devices.

 With this software, you can bring all your health data together in one place on your computer at home.
 When you visit a new doctor, you can choose to share your health data with them on demand through email, link etc. This way, you have full custody of your health data and can decide who to share it with.